-A component is composed of one or more JSP pages, supporting behaviour classes and an XML configuration file.
+Ans: A component is composed of one or more JSP pages, supporting behavior classes, and an XML configuration file.

 A container is a specialized component.
-Many components share common UI and state.
+Many components share a common UI and state.
 For example, dialogs have a title, content area, and a button panel.
-Containers provide these common layout and state for multiple components.
+Containers provide these common layouts and states for multiple components.

 Components can be used within more than one container, inheriting their UI and state from the container.

-1) A component definition within a XML file that defines the following elements:
+1. A component definition within an XML file that defines the following elements:

-3) Component behaviour class: has the logic of the component.
-This is defined in the <class> element of the XML file as stated above.
+3. Component behavior class: has the logic of the component.
+This is defined in the element of the XML file as stated above.

-4) String resource file defined in the <nlsbundle> element of the XML configuration
+4. String resource file defined in the element of the XML configuration.

 Ans: Access Control lists (ACL) provides the security of Documentum objects.
-Every sysobject is assigned an ACL which has information about the users and groups access on that object.
-There are basic 7 different levels of permissions which can be assigned to a user or a group of users for an object.
+Every sysobject is assigned an ACL that has information about the users and groups' access to that object.
+There are basic 7 different levels of permissions that can be assigned to a user or a group of users for an object.
 The following are the object level permissions: